zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 | cifar10                                                | 88% | 88%  | 75% | 75% | 88%  |
 | cifar100                                               | 73% | 88%  | 61% | 66% | 100% |

-Note that the accuracy on larger datasets, when the accumulator size is low, is also reduced strongly.
+Note that the accuracy on larger data-sets, when the accumulator size is low, is also reduced strongly.

 | accuracy for target <br> accumulator bit-width | 8   | 10  | 12  | 14  | 16  |